-Soils can be sorted and classified based upon various characteristics such as color, fertility, permeability, strength, weight, chemical composition, organization and the list goes on.
-The OSHA Appendix A soil type system is focused on soil strength and stability, specifically in the case of open cutting the soil it looks at what a safe slope angle would be and in the case of shoring how much horizontal force a vertical column of soil will transmit to a shoring face.
+Soils can be sorted and classified based on various characteristics such as color, fertility, permeability, strength, weight, chemical composition, organization, and the list goes on.
+The OSHA Appendix A soil type system is focused on soil strength and stability, specifically in the case of open cutting the soil it looks at what a safe slope angle would be, and in the case of shoring how much horizontal force a vertical column of soil will transmit to a shoring face.
 This is different than the uniform soil classification system or the agriculture classification systems that sort for many different properties.
-The Appendix A system uses many of the same terms and definitions but is specifically directed to stability of the soil and is to be determined and applied by construction workers, not engineers and technicians.
+Appendix A system uses many of the same terms and definitions but is specifically directed to the stability of the soil and is to be determined and applied by construction workers, not engineers and technicians.
 The short definitions are:

 “Type A” means cohesive soils with an unconfined, compressive strength of 1.5 ton per square foot (tsf) (144 kPa) or greater.

 (i) Cohesive soil with an unconfined compressive strength greater than 0.5 tsf (48 kPa) but less than 1.5 tsf (144 kPa); or

 (ii) Granular cohesionless soils including angular gravel (similar to crushed rock), silt, silt loam, sandy loam, and, in some cases, silty clay loam and sandy clay loam.

 “Type C” means:

 (i) Cohesive soil with an unconfined compressive strength of 0.5 tsf or less; or

 (ii) Granular soils including gravel, sand, and loamy sand; or

 (iii) Submerged soil or soil from which water is freely seeping;